 Instructions

-2. Rub the mixture over the meat or fish and allow it to marinate for 2 - 3 hours if you can (but if you're in a hurry, 30 minutes will just about do it!)
+• Marinate: Allow the meat or fish to marinate for 2-3 hours if you can, but if you're in a hurry, 30 minutes will just about do it.

 I shared with you a few months ago some of the strange Google search terms, which have landed people on this blog.
 Well this month there are more and I thought I’d share some of the funny ones with you.
 People do some really weird Google searches, don’t they?!